Blickfeld/blickfeld-scanner-lib/doc/install.rst

    As an example, the reduced_clouds example is build.
 The approach is working analogously for the other examples or custom applications.

+   Run the follwing commands in the root of the cloned blickfeld-scanner-lib repository:

    .. code-block:: bash

        mkdir build_example && cd build_example